freedomofpress/dangerzone.rocks/src/about.md

 Like all software, it’s possible that Dangerzone (and more importantly, the software that it relies on like LibreOffice and Docker) has security bugs.
 Malicious documents are designed to target a specific piece of software – for example, Adobe Reader on Mac.
 It’s possible that someone could craft a malicious document that specifically targets Dangerzone itself.
 An attacker would need to chain these exploits together to succeed at hacking Dangerzone:

-* An exploit for either LibreOffice or GraphicsMagic
+* An exploit for either LibreOffice or PyMuPDF
 * A container escape exploit in the Linux kernel
 * In Mac and Windows, a VM escape exploit for Docker Desktop